 Click HERE to schedule an appointment or for more information.

 The Ohio State Highway Patrol maintains a full-time tactical unit designated, Special Response Team (SRT).
 In April of 1990, plans were developed to form a Special Response Team by a committee of officers assigned by then Ohio State Highway Patrol Superintendent, Thomas Rice.
-Colonel Rice saw the need for a rapid response team that could handle unusual situations that required more training, and specialized equipment than that of a normal road trooper.
+Colonel Rice saw the need for a rapid response team that could handle unusual situations that required more training, and specialized equipment than that of a field trooper.
 The plans were drafted that September, leading to the formation of the Ohio State Highway Patrol Special Response Team. ...
 Read more

 The team is equipped with a variety of tactical gear that will assist them in all types of deployments in any kind of terrain or weather conditions.
 Vehicles are assigned to SRT and the team can be transported via these specialized vehicles or aircraft anywhere in the state.
 Members are required to carry an Incident Response Pack (IRP) with them at all times for immediate deployment.